Pre-law academic program

 - Insight into legal practice and legal issues

 Pre-law students decide which opportunities they want to take advantage of and when.
-We welcome questions at any time by students considering a career in law and how Cornell's Center for Law and Society can help you in college.
-Please contact the Center for Law and Society Coordinator for more information.
+We welcome questions at any time by students considering a career in law and how Cornell's Program for Law and Society can help you in college.
+Please contact the Associate Director of the Program for Law and Society for more information.